 of Applied Arts Vienna: Monica Bonvicini receives the Oskar Kokoschka Award 2020

-artist Monica Bonvicini.
+Monica Bonvicini.
 On behalf of the jury I would like to cordially congratulate Monica Bonvicini.
-I am very pleased
+I am very pleased to honor

-to honor an artist who left deadlocked disciplines and media long ago and who always refers to socio-political conditions
+an artist who left deadlocked disciplines and media long ago and who always refers to socio-political conditions in her work”,

-in her work”, announced jury chairman Gerald Bast, rector of the University of Applied Arts Vienna.
-Bonvicinis artistic work
+announced jury chairman Gerald Bast, rector of the University of Applied Arts Vienna.
+Bonvicinis artistic work is of high

-is of high socio-political relevance and insistently invites to reflect upon social conditions.
-Monica Bonvicini applies different
+socio-political relevance and insistently invites to reflect upon social conditions.
+Monica Bonvicini applies different media

-media such as sculpture, installation, video and photography in herwork – always crossing or leaving particular borders.
-In
+such as sculpture, installation, video and photography in herwork – always crossing or leaving particular borders.
+In doing

 the relationship of gender roles, power and control and discloses them.
 In her work, language is of vital importance, not